lupyuen/pinephone-nuttx/README.md

 [(See the Complete Log)](https://github.com/lupyuen2/wip-pinephone-nuttx-apps/blob/8ea4208cbd4758a0f1443c61bffa7ec4a8390695/examples/hello/hello_main.c#L622-L659)

-TODO: Why do we get Error 350 sometimes?
-(Rejected by SMSC)
+_Why do we get Error 350 sometimes?
+(Rejected by SMSC)_

 ```text
 +CMS ERROR: 350
 ```

-Maybe because SMS Message must be unique?
-Or the Modem isn't ready to transmit SMS?
+Maybe the Modem isn't ready to transmit SMS?
 Should we retry?

 ## Send SMS in PDU Mode